ADK-Rust-Oxide-Plugins/AdminTool/README.md

 Additional Instructions:
 =========
-1) MAKE SURE "item_list.txt" STAYS WITH "Rust Admin Menu.exe" AT ALL TIMES OR SPAWNING WILL CEASE TO WORK.
+MAKE SURE "item_list.txt" STAYS WITH "Rust Admin Menu.exe" AT ALL TIMES OR SPAWNING WILL CEASE TO WORK.

-2) To find steam id search the offenders username on steam and copy their community url and paste at http://steamid.co/

 Acknowledgements:
 =========

-Special thanks to:

-Proxywars

-Krevan88
+BuckeyeMonkey for letting me make changes and call this version of the script my own.

+twiz_, iSkilz, tlm from the AutoHotKey Community IRC for their help in finding problems in the new script.

 For their work on updating and improving this script!!